Founded in 2009, Purpose New York serves as our headquarters.

 In her spare time, Isabel enjoys road trips in the Northeast with her partner and two dogs and cross country visits with her family in California.

-Jodie is an advocate and movement-builder working in the service of a more sustainable, just and joyful world.
-As Senior Director of the Play Movement Lab at Purpose, she leads work with the LEGO Foundation and partners to build a future where learning through play empowers children to become creative, engaged, lifelong learners.
+Jodie is an advocate and movement-builder working in the service of a more sustainable, just, and joyful world.
+As Senior Director, Philanthropy Lead at Purpose, she oversees partnerships with the world’s leading foundations to bring innovative communications and mobilization approaches to social movements and issue spaces.
+Previously, she led Purpose’s work with the LEGO Foundation and partners to build a future where learning through play empowers children to become creative, engaged, lifelong learners.

 As Head of Global Partnerships, Luz works across the business to drive the development of Purpose’s evolving offer to businesses, brands, philanthropies and NGOs.